Abdoulaye Diallo: Gençlerbirliği

 On 28 June 2019, Diallo signed with Turkish club Gençlerbirliği.

 Nottingham Forest

 Following his release from Gençlerbirliği, Diallo joined EFL Championship side Nottingham Forest on 14 September 2020.

 International career

 Diallo was called up to the Senegal national team for the first time in March 2015, for the friendly matches against Ghana and Le Havre on 28 March and 31 March 2015.

 In May 2018, Diallo was named in the Senegal national team's 23-man squad for the 2018 FIFA World Cup in Russia.
-He also participated in 2017 and 2019 Africa Cup of Nations.
+He also participated in the 2017 and 2019 Africa Cup of Nations.